“Do what you can, with what you have, where you are.”

 – Theodore Roosevelt

-Over the summer I found myself in a bit of a sticky situation (The Day the Desert Tried to Kill Me).
-Luckily I had basic essentials like food, water, and sun protection but lacked other items which would have come in handy.
+One day, hiking in the Utah wilderness I found myself in a bit of a sticky situation (The Day the Desert Tried to Kill Me – Stories From the Front Seat).
+Luckily, I had basic essentials like food, water, and sun protection.
+There were some items, looking back, that would have come in handy.
 It can happen.
 A traveler can only have luck for so long until something goes wrong.
 A shipwrecked truck, a broken ankle, an allergic reaction, losing your way, and getting mugged are all situations wanderers have nightmares about.
 The severity of the event can be altered based on behavior and planning of the travelers involved.
 Here are my tips to staying safe when an emergency strikes in the wilderness:

 Travel With A Satellite Phone